How do you adjust professionally if your partner or spouse is constantly on the move?

 Most people don’t envision having to quit their job and start over every year or two, and it presents unique challenges.
 It also presents great opportunities to learn new skills and discover entire new fields.

-Getting a job with each new move isn’t easy, but you can do it.
-Use the job hunting tips above, and stick with it until a new position turns up.
+For military spouses, getting a job with each new move isn’t easy, but you can do it.
+Use the job hunting tips above, fine-tune your résumé and cover letters, and know your strengths.
+Stick with it, and a new position will turn up eventually.